python-ellar/ellar/docs/index.md

 ## Features Summary

-- **Easy to Use**: Ellar has a simple and intuitive API that makes it easy to get started with building a fast and scalable web applications or web APIs in Python.
+- **Easy to Use**: Ellar has a simple and intuitive API that makes it easy to get started with building a fast and scalable web applications or web APIs with Python.
 - **Dependency Injection (DI)**: It comes with DI system makes it easy to manage dependencies and reduce coupling between components.
 - **Pydantic Integration**: It is properly integrated with Pydantic, a popular Python library for data validation, to ensure that input data is valid.
 - **Templating with Jinja2**: Ellar provides built-in support for Jinja2 templates, making it easy to create dynamic web pages.